grantdadams/Growth-Models/README.md

 # Growth-Models
-Some code examples of fish growth models in TMB, JAGS, and Stan that I wrote while studying spatially-varying growth of Sheepshead.
+Some code examples of von Bertallanfy growth models in TMB, JAGS, and Stan that I wrote while studying spatially-varying growth of Sheepshead.
 Stan models used in the final publication are included.
-For the Stan models,three model structures were compared to account for spatial growth variation.
-We also initially explored using a truncated normal likelihood to account for minimum size regulations in the fishery.
+For the Stan models, three model structures were compared to account for spatial growth variation.
+We also initially explored using a truncated likelihood to account for minimum size regulations in the fishery.
 There are TMB code examples of a von Bertallanfy growth model that accounts for truncated size distributions.

 Citation: